 Note the Empire State Building, and take some time soaking up the atmosphere as New Yorkers go about their business.
 Slow things down with a romantic stroll through Central Park (perhaps surprising your other half to a carriage ride), and then spend a couple of hours on paddleboats on Central Park Lake.
 You might be able to secure last-minute tickets to the New York Ballet at the Lincoln Centre too, and if you’re visiting over the weekend, call into St Maize – a Gatsby-era bar that serves up swing music on Saturday nights.

 This ancient city is Croatia’s number one tourist attraction, and with good reason: the terracotta rooftops, medieval architecture and glistening Adriatic Ocean make it a true delight.
-Walk hand in hand over cobblestones for candle-lit dinners in the Old Town’s restaurants, and treat yourself to a Game of Thrones tour (perfect if the pair of you enjoy a boxset marathon when you’re at home).
-And if you want to get away from the crowds for some time alone, spend a sunny afternoon on St Jakov’s beach (you’ll need to carefully walk down 163 steps to get there), or enjoy a sunset view over the city at the top of Srđ hill.
+Walk hand in hand over cobblestones for candle-lit dinners in the Old Town, and treat yourself to a Game of Thrones tour (perfect if the pair of you enjoy a box set marathon when you’re at home).

 If you want to get away from the crowds for some time alone, spend a sunny afternoon on St Jakov’s Beach, or enjoy a sunset view over the city at the top of Srđ Hill.